 1.0 ML | £286 |

-At Injectablesbooking you can easily compare clinics and book an appointment with a certified doctor.
+With Injectablesbooking, you can easily compare clinics and book an appointment with a qualified practitioner.

 In general, lip fillers are safe when administered by a qualified and experienced doctor using approved products.
 However, as with any cosmetic treatment, there are some possible risks and side effects: